Software updates overview for SharePoint Server 2016, 2019, and Subscription Edition

 Software update features

-SharePoint Server 2016 has features that facilitate the end-to-end software update experience.
+SharePoint Server 2016, 2019, and Subscription Edition has features that facilitate the end-to-end software update experience.
 Some of these features are as follows:

 Backward compatibility between an updated services farm and non-updated content farm.